-1 anarchy hierarchy archrival matriarch monarchy patriarch archduke 1.
-Serfs were at the botton m of the in the fe udal system.
-2. My favorite football tea is very intense and emo 3.
-Theto please him. is so powerfu l that all of the other d lukes and nobles want 4.
-Without a leader to guiland. ide the people, the e was across the 5.
-Our people are led by a in our country.
-1 ; she is the wises t and bravest woman 6.
-The king's oldest son w ill lead the when the king is gone.
-7. After my grandfather pour family. passed away, my fat her became the of archenemy means? • out the root arcn , w nat do you think the word
+anarchy hierarchy archrival matriarch monarchy patriarch archduke

+- 1. Serfs were at the bottom of the anarchy or hierarchy in the feudal system. - 2.
+My favorite football team plays its monarchy or archrival twice a year and each game is very intense and emotional, with each team wanting to win very badly. - 3.
+The archduke or patriarch is so powerful that all of the other dukes and nobles want to please him. - 4.
+Without a leader to guide the people, there was hierarchy or anarchy across the land. - 5.
+Our people are led by a matriarch or archrival; she is the wisest and bravest woman in our country. - 6.
+The king's oldest son will lead the archduke or monarchy when the king is gone. - 7.
+After my grandfather passed away, my father became the patriarch or anarchy of our family.

+archenemy means?

+arch- the main

+archenemy- the enemy